 Vegetarian Pasta Bake!
 This one pot dish is NO BOIL!
 Just throw everything into a casserole dish and bake!
 Pasta, tomato butter sauce, cheese, and meatless Italian sausage are all you need.

-Even though it’s my dad who is Italian, my Danish mother has the same affinity towards pasta as I do.
+Even though it’s my dad who is Italian, it’s my Danish mother who has the same affinity towards pasta as I do.
 It’s my mom who creates some of my favorite pasta recipes and my mom who I call whenever I’ve got a recipe question.
 She might not have Italian blood, but that woman knows her way around the cucina.

 I love baked ziti but I don’t like the prep.
 Between slow-roasting the vegetables, making the homemade sauce, seasoning the ricotta and cooking the pasta it’s at least an hour process.